mfukano/smdr/README.md

 but if you're compiling it yourself you can put the bin anywhere and change the path easily.
 All of the relevant stylesheets in the project should be aliased and embedded into the executable.

+## Configuration

+Currently dark and light mode default sheets are included but no options yet to change them in GUI.
+Check line 15 of `index.tsx` if building for yourself.

 ## Shoutout Bun for being awesome